 The FL Board of Governors regulation 3.001(c) Campus Emergency Management requires each university to develop a continuity of operations plan (COOP) to ensure continuity of essential university functions under all circumstances in accordance with F.S., Chapter 252.365, Emergency Management.
-Florida State University Emergency Management Policy 4-OP-E-10, Continuity of Operations requires campus units, as identified by Emergency Management to have in place a viable plan which details the performance of their essential functions during any emergency or situation that may disrupt normal operations.
+Florida State University Emergency Management Policy 4-OP-E-10, Continuity of Operations requires university units, as identified by Emergency Management and Information Technology to have in place a viable plan which details the performance of their essential functions during any emergency or situation that may disrupt normal operations.
 Emergencies may affect only portions of the University but disrupt overall University operations (i.e. fire in the payroll department, lab accident in a research building, etc.).
 This necessitates having unit specific contingency plans.
 Additionally, Florida State University Emergency Management staff provide training and technical assistance on COOP planning.
+As part of the Seminole Secure initiative the COOP helps provide business continuity solutions as the means for the University to resume normal business as quickly and completely as possible in the event of a natural or manmade disaster.